Knowing the difference between CO2 and CO2e and how to calculate both figures is an important step in understanding your impact on the environment.

 Greenhouse gases can remain in the atmosphere from anywhere from a few years to thousands of years.
 Too much greenhouse gas causes the planet to become abnormally warm which impacts the climate, our lives, and environment.

 What is CO2?

 Carbon dioxide, or CO2, is a natural, colorless, and odorless greenhouse gas emitted when fossil fuels (i.e., natural gas, oil, coal, etc.) burn.

 CO2 is the most prevalent greenhouse gas and has become the proxy by which we measure greenhouse gas emissions.

 However, carbon dioxide is only one of many greenhouse gases emitted when humans undertake certain activities.
 Other greenhouse gases are methane, nitrous oxide, and ozone – all of which occur naturally in our atmosphere.

 That is why we need to understand CO2e

 CO2e stands for "carbon dioxide equivalent".
 It takes into account the emission of other greenhouse gases when calculating the level of greenhouse gas emissions.

 CO2e allows other greenhouse gas emissions to be expressed in terms of CO2 based on their relative global warming potential (GWP).

-So next time you see a carbon footprint expressed in terms of CO2e, you can know for sure that all greenhouse gases have been included for each activity under scope, and therefore a fuller picture of an organisations impact has been captured.
+So next time you see a carbon footprint expressed in terms of CO2e, you can know for sure that all greenhouse gases have been included for each activity in scope, and therefore a fuller picture of an organization's impact has been captured.